Seoul Trash Guide 2026: Recycling, Food Waste & Trash Rules

 The "I'm Sorry" Method: If you bought a coffee, you can return the cup to the cafe you bought it from.
 Most cafes will kindly take it back.

 Following the Seoul Trash Guide might seem overwhelming at first, but it is a way to show respect to the local community and the environment.
 By sorting your waste correctly, you contribute to keeping Seoul clean and sustainable.
-Remember, the fines are real, and CCTV cameras are everywhere near disposal sites!
+Once you understand the basics, Seoul’s waste disposal system is actually quite logical.
+Following these simple rules will help you avoid confusion and enjoy your stay with confidence.
 If you have any questions about specific items, feel free to leave a comment below.
 Safe travels, and let’s keep Seoul beautiful together!